Jenna and Chris

 May 24, 2025

 The post-party clean-up took a tremendous effort from all of our friends.
-The Treehouse had to be returned to a house.
+The Treehouse had to be returned to a home.
 Candles, draping, flowers, lighting rigs, the whole reception kit.
-Everyone showed up and pitched in.
+We were so grateful for our friends who showed up and volunteered their time after a long night.

 Less than a week later, we found out.
 Jenna was pregnant.
 We could not have scripted this better.